 7 = Transmission

-8 = Non-Powertrain related
+8 = non-Powertrain related

 The fourth and fifth digits represent the component, system, or area experiencing the problem.

-Using DTC P0306 shown in figure 12-17 is described as:
+DTC P0306 is described as:

 P = Powertrain related

-O = Manufacturer-defined DTC
+0 = Manufacturer-defined DTC

 3 = Ignition system or misfire related problem